Sture Bergwall: Confessions and subsequent withdrawals

 In November 2006, Thomas Quick's trials were reported to the Swedish Chancellor of Justice by retired lawyer Pelle Svensson on behalf of the parents of a murder victim who wished to have the trials declared invalid.
 Several principals in the fields of law and psychiatry, among them Swedish criminologist and television crime commentator Leif G. W. Persson and two police officers involved in the investigation of the murders who refused to involve themselves further in the investigations all claim that Quick has a history of mental illness, but it was unlikely he was guilty of any of the crimes to which he had confessed.
 The handling of the Quick cases has been described as the "most scandalous" chapter of Scandinavian crime history, branding it as glaring incompetence, naiveté, and opportunism within the police and judicial system.

 Quick withdrew all of his confessions in 2008 during the recording of a TV documentary, made by prize-winning investigative journalist Hannes Råstam, who died shortly before his book version was published.

 Quick's attorney contended that the prosecution withheld important investigative material from the defence (which the prosecution adamantly denied).
 Quick's attorney claimed that his client is mentally ill and was being given prescription drugs (benzodiazepine) when he confessed to the killings.
 These arguments were some of the grounds for quashing all the eight murder convictions in six trials and six appeals.

 Thomas Quick, now having reverted to his birth name Sture Bergwall, recanted his confessions and requested the Svea Court of Appeal order a new trial for the murder case of Yenon Levi at Rörshyttan.
 In December 2009, the court of appeal granted a retrial of the Yenon Levi case.
 In the judgment, the court found that the lower court had heard that Quick correctly identified the murder weapon.
 However, information had been withheld from the court that initially Quick had made many erroneous attempts to identify the murder weapon before finally giving an account that corresponded with police findings.

 Quick moved for a judgment of acquittal, and was acquitted in September 2010.
 Quick's counsel also declared his intention to ask for a retrial of the Therese Johannesen case, claiming that Quick had an alibi for the day when Therese Johannesen was abducted and murdered.
-SKL (Statens kriminaltekniska laboratorium The Swedish State Forensic Laboratory) found in March 2010 that two exhibits claimed by the prosecution to be bone fragments were, in fact, pieces of hardboard.
+SKL (Statens Kriminaltekniska Laboratorium eng.
+National Swedish Laboratory of Forensic Science (Swedish National Forensic Centre)) found in March 2010 that two exhibits claimed by the prosecution to be bone fragments were, in fact, pieces of hardboard.
 A retrial was granted, and Quick formally acquitted when the prosecutor dropped the charges.

 On 30 July 2013, Quick was acquitted of the last of eight murder convictions.